Standard SC engine: Origin

 In 1948 a "single model" policy was instituted at Standard, centred on the Standard Vanguard.
 Standard Triumph chairman John Black nevertheless wanted to add a new model below the existing Vanguard in the company's lineup, and so work had started in 1950/1951 on a new car and engine to power it, both of which were named "SC" for "small car".
 The car would face competition in the marketplace from the recently introduced Ford Anglia, Austin A30, and Morris Minor.
-Consideration was given to using the existing Vanguard engine, but this linered engine was considered too expensive for the intended market.
+Consideration was given to using the existing Vanguard engine, but this linered engine proved too expensive for the intended market.
 The engine designed for the new small car would use the tooling installed to produce the engine for the Triumph Mayflower, and so would have to have the same bore centres as that earlier design.
 Austin's new A-series engine and the original Standard SC shared the same bore and stroke and displacement, leading some to wonder if Standard engineers had copied the Austin design for their own.
 Significant differences between the engines, including the number and placement of intake and exhaust ports and the ability of the SC to be expanded to nearly 1.5 L, make this unlikely.